statechannels/statechannels/readme.md

 To play against the server from the browser client, the server and the browser need to:

 - Point to the same local Ganache server.
+Configure your `.env.*.local` files accordingly.
 - Point to the same contract addresses on Ganache.
+For now, run something like `cp ../wallet/build/contracts/* build/contracts/` after deploying the contracts from the wallet.

 You will also need to make sure that the server's address has funds.
 You can find the server address in [constants.ts](https://github.com/magmo/node-bot/blob/master/src/constants.ts)